 And no, we don’t mean just picking your head up from your phone to look at something IRL instead of through the Instagram story you’re recording (but yeah, that too).
 We mean literally, look above you- or you might miss some of the most beautiful ceilings in Buffalo.
 They’re well worth the neck strain, we promise.

 65 Niagara Square, Buffalo, NY 14202 / Website

 As the second largest city hall in the country behind Philadelphia, Buffalo City Hall boasts some truly amazing architecture inside and out.
 Intricate details can be found everywhere, from the vintage elevator frames in the lobby to the thoughtful patterns in the floor tiles- but it’s the ceiling murals on the first floor that truly steal the show.
-Preservation Buffalo Niagara offers free City Hall tours every weekday at noon, elaborating on the symbolism within these murals as some of City Hall’s history.
-This is a must-do for true Buffalonians.
+Pre-pandemic, Preservation Buffalo Niagara offered free City Hall tours every weekday at noon, elaborating on the symbolism within these murals as some of City Hall’s history.
+(Click here to find out the current status of the tours.)
+This is a must-do for true Buffalonians and visitors alike.

 1405 City Hall Buffalo, NY 14202 / Website

 There’s something truly magical about the way that light dances off of a stained glass ceiling on a sunny day, and Buffalo’s Common Council Chamber only proves this.
 Located on the 13th floor of City Hall, the meeting place of Buffalo’s Common Council holds one of the most magnificent stained glass ceilings in Buffalo, featuring a massive display of the solar system.